Featured ContentIndustry insight

 reconnaissance

-High-speed analog-to-digital (ADC) and digital-to-analog converters (DAC), typically CMOS or bipolar digitize wideband signals for baseband processing.
+Signal Processing and Frequency Control: High-speed ADCs and DACs convert wideband radar signals for processing.
 Radiation-hardened FPGAs and DSP cores handle FFTs, beamforming, and adaptive filtering.
-PLL synthesizers and VCOs, using SiGe or advanced CMOS, provide low-jitter, frequency-agile clocking critical for threat detection and deception.
-Together, these semiconductor components form the backbone of radar and EW systems, delivering precision, speed, and resilience in modern electromagnetic warfare.
+PLL synthesisers and VCOs, using SiGe or modern CMOS, provide low-jitter, frequency-agile clocking critical for threat detection and deception.

-High-speed ADCs and DACs made using CMOS or BiCMOS are used to convert radar signals including those from Synthetic Aperture Radar (SAR) into digital form for further analysis.
+AI and Radar Signal Processing: High-speed ADCs and DACs built on CMOS or BiCMOS technologies convert radar signals, including those from Synthetic Aperture Radar (SAR), into digital form for further analysis.
 SAR provide clear images even at night or in bad weather.
-Systems use FPGAs, SoCs, and AI chips, often made with advanced FinFET technology, to process this data quickly.
-AI edge ICs make fast, low-power decisions on the spot.
-DRAM and SRAM store sensor data, while secure MCUs and RF transceivers enable encrypted, high-speed communication.
-Together, these semiconductor parts help satellites, aircraft, and drones deliver accurate, real-time battlefield information.
+Systems use FPGAs, SoCs, and AI chips, often made with FinFET technology, to process this data quickly.

 Tiny Chips, Big Defence